Wonder Works Children’s Museum in Oak Park is Refreshed and Ready for Play

 Wall of Wonder

-The Wall of Wonder is a large wall made of foam located twenty to thirty feet from the entrance.
+The Wall of Wonder is a large wall made of foam and the first thing you are greeted with entering the museum.
 The wall and blocks come in different colors, shapes, and sizes.
 This exhibit is good for learning and reinforcing colors and shapes, but also helps to lay the foundations for geometry and physics.

 The Great Outdoors